Four reasons why it’s time to rethink your employee experience

 The past six months have been challenging for all of us.
 Employees have felt the pressure from all angles: blurred lines between work and home life; the struggles of coping with isolation; the fear that job cuts could be just around the corner.
-Add to this the fact that Australians work an average of 4.6 hours of unpaid labour each week across casual, part time and full time workforces, and it’s no wonder staff are looking to their employers for reassurance and engagement.
+It’s no wonder staff are looking to their employers for reassurance and engagement.

 In return for their hard graft, employees expect to feel safe, secure and supported in the workplace.
 They want to feel as though they are contributing positively to something bigger than themselves.
 This may sound like a tall order – particularly in the midst of a pandemic – but employers who step up and deliver on EX will reap tangible rewards across profitability, innovation and business success.

 When championed by the leadership team and embedded across an organisation, EX is proven to be a sound investment.
 Here are four reasons why creating an exceptional experience for employees today will set your business up for success tomorrow.

 Employee satisfaction drives profits

 Successful leaders understand the importance of investing time, energy and money into employee satisfaction and engagement.
 Why?
 Because they have realised they simply can’t afford not to.
 They understand what the facts have been pointing to all along: businesses with highly engaged workforces outperform their peers by 147% in earnings per share.